Ray-Tracing-Systems/HydraRendererInfo/README.md

      https://github.com/Ray-Tracing-Systems/HydraCore

      It uses OpenCL (so it runs on Nvidia, AMD and late Intel GPUs and on CPUs too).
 It's OS independent.
 So we succesfully used it under Linux and Windows.
-It fast and robust to complex lighting phenomena due to bidirectional path tracing and Metropolis Light Transport algorithms that are implemented completely on GPU.
+It is fast and robust for complex lighting phenomena due to GPU optimised Bidirectional Path Tracing and Metropolis Light Transport algorithms.

 ## HOW Hydra Renderer works